The-Algorithmic-Hedgehogs/pacs/docs/index.md

 Additionally, m4.16xlarge instances have a dedicated EBS bandwidth of 10,000 Mbps with 25 Gigabit Network Performance.

 From this information, we know that we only really have 32 cores per instance available to use, so this is the number of executor cores we will specify when using the Spark cluster.

+## Overheads

+Since we do not know for which sequences we will need to perform edit distance calculations, load-balancing is the main overhead we anticipate dealing with because we do not want one or two cores slowed down with having to compute too many edit distance calculations.
+We would like to spread the number of edit distance calculations out evenly between cores by tuning the number of Spark tasks.
+This tuning will have to balance creating as many tasks as possible without increasing the communication and memory-management overheads Spark has to deal with when many partitions are created; we do not want the speed-up benefit of better load-balancing to get outweighed by the extra overheads due to communication and memory-management, especially when the number of instances being utilized grows very large.

 # Usage